Table of Contents

 Examples of Alloys and Their Components

-An alloy is a mixture which consists of a metal and one or more other elements with a various set of properties completely different from its component elements.
+An alloy is a mixture that consists of a metal and one or more other elements with a various set of properties completely different from its component elements.
 The examples of alloys and their components are mentioned below.

 - The use of alloys in gold-based ornaments with copper is well known for ages and is mainly used for making the ornaments durable and wearable.
 The presence of copper makes the gold ornament strong.